flonadb/flonadb/README.md

 ```
 From the example above, we have configured the client component of the Flona JDBC driver to connect to the server
 application we installed earlier.
 Carefully read the inline comments above each property.
 Please refer to the
-[Remote Proxy Database Configuration](#remote-proxy-database-configuration) section for the detailed list of supported
+[Remote Proxy Configuration](#remote-proxy-configuration) section for the detailed list of supported
 properties.

 The path to the created driver configuration file above is passed to the client application via an environment